The bohmion method in nonadiabatic quantum hydrodynamics: Results for model systems

 \section{Results for model systems}

-In this section we compare the bohmion method with well-established ab-initio schemes including mean-field (Ehrenfest), trajectory surface hopping (TSH), and the coupled-trajectory mixed-quantum-classical method (CT-MQC) \cite{CoupledvsIndependent}; see Appendix \ref{app:comp}.
-We do this by testing bohmions on four model systems, including the three so-called \emph{Tully models}, Tully I,II,III.
+In this section we {present the results obtained by testing the bohmion method on four model systems, including the three so-called \emph{Tully models}, Tully I, II, III.
+Comparisons are also made with well-established schemes including mean-field (Ehrenfest), trajectory surface hopping (TSH), and the coupled-trajectory mixed-quantum-classical method (CT-MQC) \cite{CoupledvsIndependent}; see Appendix \ref{app:comp}.

-The Tully models were first introduced in the 90s \cite{Tully} and since then have become a standard testing ground for any new approach to nonadiabatic molecular dynamics.
-These simple two-state models with a one-dimensional nuclear degree of freedom enable exact quantum mechanical simulations to be performed against which approximate schemes may be compared.
-At the same time, the Tully models can mimic realistic higher-dimensional nonadiabatic molecular processes.
-For example, parallels can be drawn between Tully I and the photoisomerization of ethylene (as well as many other photodynamical processes), and similar comparisons can be made for the other Tully models \cite{Curchod}.

-To facilitate direct comparison with other nonadiabatic molecular dynamics schemes, we use the same initial conditions as those considered in \cite{CoupledvsIndependent}.
-In each case, we prepare a nuclear wavepacket at spatial infinity on the lowest BO electronic potential energy surface, then study what happens as it encounters a region of nonadiabatic coupling.
-Specifically, we are interested in whether bohmion dynamics accurately capture BO population transfer and electronic decoherence.